Serhii Sternenko

-Sternenko was the target of three assassination attempts.
+Sternenko was the target of four assassination attempts.
 In 2018, he became visible in the media after the third attempt.
 It is believed that the "manhunt" was organized by supporters of pro-Russian groups and their sympathizers.
 During the incident, one of the two attackers died and the second fled abroad.
 As a result, Sternenko has been accused of exceeding the limits of self-defence.
 The police formally charged him with premeditated murder and possession of weapons without permit.
 However, Andrii Radionov, the senior prosecutor in the case, refused to sign the charges, claiming that the case and the evidence in the case are biased and do not comply with the legislation of Ukraine.

 The case against Sternenko received considerable media attention and prompted hundreds of activists to gather near the court building in support of Sternenko.
 Hundreds of security officers were called upon to restrain the people.

-Biography
+Early life and Euromaidan

 Sternenko is a native of the village of Sadove, located on the banks of Dniester Estuary near Bilhorod-Dnistrovskyi.
 Serhii's father is a former border guard, his mother is a teacher.
-In 2019 he graduated from the Odesa University with a jurisprudence diploma.

-Sternenko was an active participant in the 2014 Ukrainian revolution and is one of the founders of the Lustration in Ukraine, a civil activist and lawyer, the head of the non-government organization Nebayduzhi and a former board member and head of the Odesa regional branch of the Right Sector.

-In 2015, Sternenko's house in Odesa was searched.
-The activist voluntarily handed to law enforcement officials his air gun, a collectible knife, and a noise pistol.
-Serhii Shcherbych had accused Sternenko of his alleged abduction, alleging that Sternenko wanted to steal UAH 300 (about US$11).
-Sternenko denied ever having met Shcherbych; according to court proceedings other members of Right Sector did.
-Shcherbych was a deputy of the Lyman Raion Council for the pro-Russian Rodina party who was accused of organising so-called titushky (criminal gangs hired to beat up anti-government protesters).
+Prior to 2014, he was a social media pr manager and tried to start a career as a hip hop artist.

+In June 2016, he graduated from the Odesa College of economics, law, hotel and restaurant business majoring in "Jurisprudence", as a junior specialist in law.
+He then started working as a legal consultant at the company "Оскар Т".
+In 2019, he graduated from the Odesa Mechnykov National University, majoring in "Jurisprudence".
+In 2022, he graduated from the master's degree at the Institute of International Relations of Taras Shevchenko National University of Kyiv, majoring in International Law.
+He also practices judo.
+He lived in Odesa, but after a series of attempts on his life, he moved to Kyiv.